davisbenson22/DB_Cloud-Engineering-Challenge/README.md

-## The following resources were provisioned on AWS(us-west-1) for this project:
+## The following Resources Were Provisioned on AWS(us-west-1) For This project:

 - VPC and subnets(private and public): Nat gateway, Routetable, Internet gateway
 - Security groups